 - This cutscene mistakingly leaves the window tilemap visible, displaying a broken line on the top of the screen.

 - There are no palette animations; this affects the water and the mountain.

 An unfinished ending sequence is present in the game.
-To view it, activate PAR code FF3947:0007 in the last level to force the end of ball scoring to appear.
+To view it, activate Pro Action Replay code FF3947:0007 in the last level to force the end of ball scoring to appear.